Archives

 With huge sandy beach campsites on every bend of this meandering river, we have endless options of where to set up camp for the night.
 Short days and sandy beaches allow for easy camping and time to swim, read, play in the rapids and simply enjoy time in the wilderness.

 On the last day we have an exciting morning of continuous class 1 whitewater to our take out at the Black River inn.
-Here we will get picked up just before lunch and transported back to our B&B for lunch and heart felt good byes.
+Here we will get picked up just before lunch and transported back to our vehicles for lunch and heart felt good byes.

 This adventure is for anyone out there who wants to take on the challenge of a whitewater canoeing expedition with lots of support and coaching from guides, time to relax and get away, and enjoy a beverage by the fire with fellow paddlers.